junxit/us-congress-bills-116/metadata.md

 - 2019-06-06 — Introduced in House
 - 2019-06-06 — Introduced in House
 - 2019-06-06 — Referred to the House Committee on Natural Resources.
+- 2019-06-20 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2019-10-16 — Subcommittee Hearings Held.
+- 2020-01-15 — Committee Consideration and Mark-up Session Held.
+- 2020-01-15 — Ordered to be Reported by Unanimous Consent.
+- 2020-01-15 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2020-09-08 — Placed on the Union Calendar, Calendar No. 394.
+- 2020-09-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-492.
+- 2020-09-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-492.